The Michael Reese Hospital Legacy

 When my residency began, Michael Reese was, at least by my reckoning,4 in the final phase of its Golden Age.

-The entire medical center was then populated with outstanding physicians, many of whom commuted from the North Shore suburbs to Reese’s South Side location rather than work at medical centers that were more conveniently located and which served a far richer and better insured clientele, and extraordinarily skilled and talented nurses.
-Patients and clinical staff displayed high morale.
+The entire medical center was then populated by extraordinarily skilled and talented nurses and outstanding physicians, many of whom commuted from the North Shore suburbs to Reese’s South Side location rather than work at medical centers that were more conveniently located and which served a far richer and better insured clientele.
+Both clinical staff and patients displayed high morale.
 Residencies in psychiatry and other medical fields were accounted not just competitive but desirable.

 This was also a period during which many of Reese’s clinical leaders were retiring or seeking greener pastures at other facilities.
 That Grinker’s directorship of P&PI ended during my residency did not directly cause the problems but did epitomize them.